kirbs-btw/shuffle.ai/README.md

 ## Data
 The startingpoint for the songs is a [dataset](https://www.kaggle.com/datasets/joebeachcapital/30000-spotify-songs) from kaggle.
 The set is cleaned for unnecessary columns and duplicates.
 With webscraping the data is extended by a lyrics column.

+## Comments
+- Could combine the two apis to one
+    - querying the milvus is awful